-Note: The BRFSS experienced a changing in weighting methodology in 2011.
-Therefore, 2011 data should not be compared to data from previous years.
+Note: The BRFSS experienced a change in weighting methodology in 2011.
+Therefore, 2011 and all subsequent data should not be compared to data from previous years.

 Chart 66: Current Smoking (Age Groups)

 The percentage of Wyoming adults reporting having smoked at least 100 cigarettes in their lifetime and are currently smoking everyday or some days.